Skip to content

 Custom Gene/Mutation Filters

-The + Add Custom Gene Filters button in the left panel of the Mutation Frequency tool allows users to filter mutation frequency by genes.
+The Upload Genes button in the left panel of the Mutation Frequency tool allows users to filter mutation frequency by genes.
 Users can enter unique identifiers (i.e. gene symbols, gene IDs, etc.) directly into the text box as a plain text list or upload a list of unique identifiers as a CSV, TSV, or TXT file.
 Users can hover over the orange (i) to verify accepted gene identifiers, delimiters, and file formats.

 Custom Gene Filters

-The + Add Custom Mutation Filters button allows users to filter mutation frequency by mutations.
+The Upload Somatic Mutations button allows users to filter mutation frequency by mutations.
 Users can enter unique identifiers (i.e. mutation UUIDs, etc.) directly into the text box as a plain text list or upload a list of unique identifiers as a CSV, TSV, or TXT file.
 Users can hover over the orange (i) to verify accepted mutation identifiers, delimiters, and file formats.

 Custom Mutation Filters